 Steps to Getting a Sanitary Permit

-All septic systems in Dane County must be inspected and serviced on a regular basis to make sure that they are operating correctly.
+All septic systems in Dane County must be inspected and serviced on a regular basis to make sure that they are working correctly.
 This prevents septic system failures or helps to identify them as quickly as possible.

-Public Health Madison & Dane County enforces Dane County's septic inspection and maintenance rules by:
+We enforce Dane County's septic inspection and maintenance rules by: